Asian American Crisis Relief Fund (AA-CRF)

 “Two out of five South Asian women in the United States are survivors of domestic violence.

-At Sakhi for South Asian Women, 75% of our clients live below the poverty line.
+At Sakhi for South Asian Survivors, 75% of our clients live below the poverty line.
 We understand the connections between violence and economic control.
 As a member of CACF, we’ve had access to AA-CRF.
 AA-CRF provided vital emergency funds to survivors and their children when they were most needed, to ensure their safety and help them continue on a path to economic independence.“

 Serves Immigrants